Robinpig/Note/docs/CS/Container/Container.md

 - ioctl(2)<br/>
   Various ioctl(2) operations can be used to discover information about namespaces.
 These operations are described in ioctl_ns(2).

+pivot_root() changes the root mount in the mount namespace of the calling process.
+More precisely, it moves the root mount to the directory put_old and makes new_root the new root mount.
+The calling process must have the CAP_SYS_ADMIN capability in the user namespace that owns the caller's mount namespace.

+pivot_root() changes the root directory and the current working directory of each process or thread in the same mount namespace to new_root if they point to the old root directory.
+(See also NOTES.)
+On the other hand, pivot_root() does not change the caller's current working directory (unless it is on the old root directory), and thus it should be followed by a chdir("/") call.

 ## Links